 Therese Anne Fowler is the author of the New York Times best-selling Z: A Novel of Zelda Fitzgerald.
 Fowler felt compelled to write a story that should bring a maligned, talented, and troubled woman the justice she deserves, instead of her reputation as “F. Scott Fitzgerald’s crazy, disruptive wife.”

 An avowed tomboy all her life, Fowler became one of the first girls in the U.S. to play Little League baseball, thanks to the implementation of Title IX legislation and her father’s willingness to fight on her behalf.
 But this passion for baseball was exceeded only by her love of books.
-After an intensive five-year stint that included one ify-but-completed novel, followed by graduate school, a few short-fiction awards, an MFA in creative writing, teaching undergraduates creative writing, and a second novel, Fowler was on the path to a writing career.
+After an intensive five-year stint that included one completed novel, followed by graduate school, a few short-fiction awards, an MFA in creative writing, teaching undergraduates creative writing, and a second novel, Fowler was on the path to a writing career.

 A Novel of Zelda Fitzgerald

 St. Martin's Press

 Who is Zelda, other than the wife of a famous—sometimes infamous—husband?
 How can she forge her own identity while fighting her demons and Scott’s, too?
 With brilliant insight and imagination, Therese Anne Fowler brings us Zelda’s irresistible story as she herself might have told it.